abhishek-sinha-bgl/MyResAssist/README.md

 ## What it does

-MySecondBrain helps you research topics deeply and retain what matters.
+MyResAssist helps you research topics deeply and retain what matters.
 You chat with an AI that searches the web in real time, then automatically extracts key takeaways, suggests follow-up questions, and flags when new findings contradict earlier ones.
 Everything can be exported to Markdown, Obsidian, or NotebookLM.

 **Core features:**